 However, in the U.S, ELDs are self-certified by the manufacturer and do not require a third-party approval.
 This means that vendors can self-certify their ELD but that does not necessarily mean they meet the requirements before certifications.

-Canadian ELDs will look to the Technical Standard for Electronic Logging Devices for requirements that are to be followed.
+In Canada, the Technical Standard for Electronic Logging Devices outlines the requirements that are to be followed.

-The list of each certified ELD will also include the following information:
+The listing of each certified ELD also includes the following information:

 - Vendor name